ranranrunforit/ranranrunforit.github.io/_pages/about.md

 ## My Passion as Coder

->"There are a lot of negative things in the world, there’s a lot of terrible things that are happening all over the world all the time."
+>"There are a lot of negative things in the world, there’s a lot of terrible things that are happening all over the world all the time.

->"There are lots of problems that needs to get solved.
-Lots of things are miserable and can get you down."
+>There are lots of problems that needs to get solved.
+Lots of things are miserable and can get you down.

->"But that life can not just be about solving one miserable problem after another, that can’t be the only thing."
+>But that life can not just be about solving one miserable problem after another, that can’t be the only thing.

->"There needs be things that inspire you that make you glad to be to wake up in the morning and be a part of humanity."
+>There needs be things that inspire you that make you glad to be to wake up in the morning and be a part of humanity."

 ## Some things about me